 Does It Contain ALA?

-Alpha linolenic acid (ALA) is an omega 3 fatty acid found in in plants like flax seed.
-ALA is healthy and a small amount of it can be convered into EPA and DHA (its insignificant).
+Alpha-linolenic acid (ALA) is an omega 3 fatty acid found in in plants like flaxseed.
+ALA is healthy and a small amount of it can be converted into EPA and DHA (its insignificant).
 That said, Omax3 does not contain ALA.

 How Big Are Omax3 Gelcaps?

-In the letter I received, I was told that Omax3 is 20% smaller than common store bought capsules.
+In the letter I received, I was told that Omax3 is 20% smaller than the common store-bought capsules.
 Some fish oil capsules are pretty big so this is good for people -like me who don't like big fish oil capsules.

 Is Omax3 NSF Certified?

 Yes, this fish oil supplement is NSF certified.
 This means it is certified by an independent 3rd party (NSF corporation) to not contain anything which cause an athlete to fail a drug test.
 That's good.